docker-flow/docker-flow-proxy/docs/debugging.md

 While the decision to provide minimal logging is a good one when things are working correctly, you might find yourself in a situation when the proxy is not behaving as expected.
 In such a case, additional logging for a limited time can come in handy.

+!!! danger
+	Do not enable debugging in production.
+It might severally impact *Docker Flow Proxy* performance.

 The examples that follow will show you how to enable *Docker Flow Proxy* debugging mode.

 ## Creating a Swarm Cluster